-Verse: Sanctify yourselves therefore, and be ye holy: for I am the LORD your God.
-And ye shall keep My statutes, and do them: I am the LORD which sanctify you.
+Verse: Consecrate yourselves and be holy, because I am the Lord your God.
+Keep my decrees and follow them.
+I am the Lord, who makes you holy.
 Leviticus 20:7-8

 One of the 12 tribes of Israel, the tribe of Levi, was set aside to be priests in God's tabernacle.
 Holiness is the theme and key word of this book - it appears 87 times.
 Major topics include offerings, consecration and cleansing, atonement, relationships of God's people, instructions and warnings.
-In addition to the Ten Commandments, there were more than 600 other laws. governing almost every aspect of life.
+In addition to the Ten Commandments, there were more than 600 other laws, governing almost every aspect of life.
 Many of these laws are revealed in Leviticus, including instructions on food, social relations, feasts, purity, the Sabbath and blasphemy.
 Near the end of the book, in Chapter 26, the Lord reminds the Israelites about the blessings they will receive if they obey and the punishments they will suffer if they don't.
 But, again, God knew the outcome and reminded them of His unconditional promises to Abraham, Isaac and Jacob.